MichaelWong1024/web102/README.md

 The following **optional** features are implemented:

-* [x] Additional features that improve the app functionality:
-* [x] Navigation to the Our Games Section: A navigation bar at the top of the page allows users to quickly jump to the "Our Games" section, enhancing the site's usability and navigation.
+* [x] Navigation to the Our Games Section: A navigation bar at the top of the page allows users to quickly jump to the "Our Games" section.
 * [x] Search Functionality: Users can search for a specific game by its name using the search bar.
-This feature dynamically filters and displays games that match the search query, providing a more user-friendly experience.
 * [x] Sorting Games by Backers: Two additional buttons enable users to sort the games in either ascending or descending order based on the number of backers.
-This feature adds an interactive way to explore games based on their popularity and backing.

 ## Video Walkthrough